WHAT MAKES US UNIQUE?

 Watch to Learn More

-“As a professional working in the child welfare field for over 15 years, I saw so many young people transition into adulthood with very few adult partners.
+“As a professional working in the child welfare field for almost 20 years, I saw so many young people transition into adulthood with very few adult partners.
 After you age out of the system, you’re on your own unless you’ve formed your own family.” - Lola Adebara, Founder and CEO of Partnerships for Permanence

 Our founder’s goal in starting Partnerships for Permanence was to shift the approach from using the stories of these youth as a tool, to putting those [now] young leaders at the decision-making table to help transform the child welfare system.
 She also wanted to build in a system of support for young people aging out of the foster care system so they would feel supported in their next steps of transitioning into adulthood.